smbeiragh/sanam/README.md

 // widget object root element class
 .o-widget {}

-// widget heading element class
+// heading element of widget object
 .o-widget__heading {}

+// large modifier of widget object
+.o-widget--large {}

+// small modifier of heading element of widget object .o-widget__heading--small {}
 ```

 ## Components/Modules Classes (c-)
-Components are reusable piece of UI.They can represent any visual repetitive piece of UI that anyone can
+Components are reusable piece of UI.
+They can represent any visual repetitive piece of UI that anyone can
 recognize them.
 Like buttons, dropdowns and so on.
 A component may have other components as children
 (composition) but a component may not extend other components but may extend an *Object*.
 By this limitation
-on extending, we limit modifying side effects to modified component, it lets us to confidently
+on extending, we limit modifying side effects to a single modified component, it lets us to confidently
-edit that component and check all instances of that component with a simple search while finding all instance of
+edit that component and in worst case we can check all instances of that component with a simple search while
-several unknown components that are extending a modified component needs careful checking in markup and it can
+finding all instance of several unknown components that are extending a modified component needs careful
-be a large amount of effort.
-In contrast to Objects, components are close to extending but open to modifying.
+checking in markup and it can be a large amount of effort.
+In contrast to Objects, components are close
-like objects, component classes benefits BEM methodology.
+to extending but open to modifying. like objects, component classes benefits BEM methodology.

 >BEM convention will covered in section 15